This sweet, simple Homemade Mango Jam is a cinch to make and requires just a few ingredients. It's delicious with cake, muffins, or on toast.

 Why you'll love this recipe

-🔪 How to make Homemade Mango Jam
+🔪 How to make Mango Jam

-Step 2: Add everything to the pan
+Add everything to the pan

 Place the mango chunks in a saucepan along with juice and sugar.
 Bring everything to a simmer.

-Step 3: Cook until the jam is thick
+Cook until the jam is thick

 Mash down the mango as it simmers into a thick jam.
 Let it cool, then keep it in the fridge 'til you need it.